Don't get too comfortable with this defense yet, lest something like this happen again. |

 The other end position that Brian at mgoblog has affectionately named Bangesse for the two headed beast of Greg Banks and Renaldo Sagesse has been about as effective as expected.
 They are there.
 Defenses must block them.
 Sometimes defenses don't, and then they make tackles.
 Asking much more is foolish.
 They have provided all the push that is needed, and have lived up to the modest expectations put forth.
 Anything else they can provide is just gravy.

-Hopefully Craig will be giving us something to
+Hopefully Craig will be giving us something to celebrate about for the next three years. |

 The raw numbers aren't there yet, and the lack of sacks from the defensive line is troubling, but both are probably more a product of rushing three and four players on a regular basis to allow the back seven to play lots of zones.
 Martin and Roh have provided a good deal of pressure, but it would be nice to see them finish a few of these off with sacks.
 Still, the Defensive Line gets the grade of: Half Full (big surprise).